ukff/kyma-environment-broker/docs/user/05-40-instance-details.md

-# Check SAP BTP, Kyma runtime instance details
+# Check SAP BTP, Kyma Runtime Instance Details

 This tutorial shows how to get the SAP BTP, Kyma runtime instance details.